E-Sh4rk/KuruTools/README.md

 ## License and contributions

 Made by Mickael Laurent (E-Sh4rk).
+Overworld editor by Dimedime.

 You can freely use, share and modify these tools, as long as you give me some credits (you can mention my name, username, or a link to this repository).